 Important note, in the state of Colorado all bartenders must be tip certified and a responsible vendor license.
 In fact, here are some things you should know about the science behind beverage catering:

 What are the 5 Core Spirits?

 The five core spirits are the basic liquors of a bartender.
-These are vodka, gin, Triple Sec, rum, and tequila.
+These are vodka, gin, whiskey, rum, and tequila.

 - Vodka – this Russian spirit can be taken on the rocks but is frequently used in different kinds of cocktails like martinis and cosmopolitans.
 You can also serve this as a cold shot too.

 - Gin – Gin is liquor which derives its predominant flavour from juniper berries.
 Gin is one of the broadest categories of spirits, all of various origins, styles, and flavour profiles that revolve around juniper as a common ingredient.

 - Whiskey – a spirit distilled from malted grain, especially barley or rye.